-Adding layers to your commerce environment can increase time and skill sets required to identify a root cause of issues and troubleshoot them.
-If you are getting the wrong response or bad data somewhere, you now have additional layers, tools, and technologies involved that the transaction has to be traced through, and for which debugging and/or log analysis has to be performed.
+Adding layers to your commerce environment can increase the time and skillsets required to identify the root cause of issues and troubleshoot them.
+If you are getting the wrong response or bad data somewhere, you now have additional layers, tools, and technologies involved that the transaction has to be traced through and for which debugging and/or log analysis has to be performed.

 More Development Resources Needed

 This is the other side of enabling small and fast releases.
 With more independent development projects taking place simultaneously, there is a need for more resources to handle this additional work.
 Separate development teams for the back-end (ATG) and the front-end (headless layer) must be created and managed.
 Testing efforts also need to be split up with separate test cases and, in some cases, separate QA teams.